tebelorg/RPA-Python/README.md

 # About & Credits

-TagUI is the number #1 open-source RPA software :robot: with thousands of active users.
+TagUI is the number #1 open-source RPA software with thousands of active users.
 It was created in 2016-2017 when I left DBS Bank as a test automation engineer, to embark on a one-year sabbatical to Eastern Europe :beach_umbrella:.
 Most of its code base was written in Novi Sad Serbia :serbia:.
 My wife and I also spent a couple of months in Budapest Hungary :hungary:, as well as Chiang Mai Thailand :thailand: for visa runs.
 In 2018, I joined AI Singapore :singapore: to continue development of TagUI.

-Over the past 2 months I take on a daddy role full-time, taking care of my newborn baby girl and wife :family_man_woman_girl:.
+Over the past 2 months I take on a daddy role full-time :cowboy_hat_face:, taking care of my newborn baby girl and wife 🤱.
 In between the nannying and caregiving, I use my time pockets to create this Python package for TagUI.
 I hope that TagUI for Python and ML frameworks would be good friends, and `pip install tagui` would make life easier for Python users.

 Lastly, at only ~1k lines of code, it would make my day to see developers of other languages porting this project over to their favourite coding language.
-See the ample comments in this [single-file package](https://github.com/tebelorg/TagUI-Python/blob/master/tagui.py), and its intuitive architecture -
+See the ample comments in this [single-file package](https://github.com/tebelorg/TagUI-Python/blob/master/tagui.py) :package:, and its intuitive architecture -

 ![TagUI for Python architecture](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI-Python/architecture.png)

-I would like to credit and express my appreciation below, and you are invited to [connect on LinkedIn](https://www.linkedin.com/in/kensoh) -
+I would like to credit and express my appreciation below :bowing_man:, and you are invited to [connect on LinkedIn](https://www.linkedin.com/in/kensoh) :handshake: -

 - [TagUI](https://github.com/kelaberetiv/TagUI) - AI Singapore from Singapore :singapore: / [@aisingapore](https://www.aisingapore.org)
 - [SikuliX](http://sikulix.com) - Raimund Hocke from Germany :de: / [@RaiMan](https://github.com/RaiMan)